 Theology and Religious Studies

 The Department of Theology and Religious Studies explores the human quest for the transcendent as expressed in the world’s diverse religious traditions.
 It makes an essential contribution to the mission of Saint Joseph's University as a Catholic Jesuit institution to strive “to be an inclusive and diverse community that educates and cares for the whole person, encouraging and modeling a lifelong commitment to thinking critically, making ethical decisions, pursuing social justice, and finding God in all things.”
-We endeavor to engage ourselves and our students in the critical study of theological and religious traditions, praxis, and intellectual inquiry, both historically and in the contemporary world.
+We and our students engage in the critical study of the historical evolution of theological and religious traditions.
 We are committed to a rigorous presentation of the methods and content of both Christian Theology and Religious Studies as academic disciplines.

 In pursuit of this mission, the department recognizes four primary goals: